NCAR/xdev-projects/projects/construction/projspec_synda-cmip-ap-project.md

 ## Overview

-This project goal is to increase the efficiency of building the CMIP Analysis Platform esm-intake catalog.
+This project goal is to increase the efficiency of building and maintaining the CMIP Analysis Platform esm-intake catalog.
+As atomic changes are made to the CMIP AP files, the catalog is kept up to date in a timely manner.

 ## Repositories